 - Disabled toilets can be found in the terminal and also along the quayside

 - Transport is provided for disabled passengers directly to and from the ship

 - Wheelchairs are available in the terminal in case of emergencies

 There is free Wi-Fi Internet access available in the terminal.
 Please ask at the information desk for details.

-Shower facilities are available in the terminal and are open during the terminal's opening hours
+Shower facilities are available 24h a day outside the terminal and are open during the terminal's opening hours.